 Most patients will have an initial consultation which will include a medical and surgical history.
-If you can, keep a Sleep Log for two weeks and bring it to your initial consultation.
+If you can, keep a sleep log for two weeks and bring it to your initial consultation.
 Some patients will also have pulmonary function tests and blood work.

 After consultation with a sleep specialist, each patient is diagnosed.
 In some cases one visit is sufficient for a diagnosis to be made and a treatment plan formulated.
-In many cases the evaluation will require a sleep study.
-A sleep study or polysomnography (PSG) may be performed during a period of one or two nights.
+In many cases the evaluation will require an overnight sleep study or polysomnography (PSG).
 Rarely daytime studies may be indicated.

 About the Sleep Study